Hash-Studios/Prism/README.md

 - Over 500+ exclusive wallpapers, making it the best selection ever
 - Community wallpapers uploaded by users all-around the world
 - Homescreen setups - Unique and exclusive setups designed with the perfect combination of wallpapers, icon pack and widgets
+- Exclusive collections updated daily
 - Each wallpaper comes with 5 color variants
 - Dark Mode supported
 - Optional Sign-in
 - Each wallpaper has a unique link, makes sharing them easier
-- Low Internet usage due to minimal loading and persistent data using Provider
+- Low Internet usage due to minimal loading and persistent data using Provider/ CacheNetworkImage
 - Save Liked Images for later (works even after uninstalling the app)
 - Download any wallpaper to Gallery by watching a quick video ad
 - Secure data and favorites storage on Google Firebase